Webinar

 What is a Webinar?

-Webinars are frequently used as a highly effective form of content marketing, but they can also be delivered as part of an online course, training, or event experience.
-Some webinars are also effective for building thought leadership, establishing brand/customer relationships, and improving customer experience.
+Webinars are a highly effective form of content marketing, but they also serve as online course modules, employee training, and event experiences.
+They build thought leadership, strengthen brand/customer relationships, and improve customer experience.

 What Types of Content are Included in a Webinar?

-There are many different kinds of content which can be implemented into a "web seminar" to create the full educational experience.
-Most presenters or educators will use a variety of mediums to share information and engage the audience.
+Webinars combine multiple content types to create an engaging educational experience.
+Most presenters use a variety of mediums to share information and engage the audience.
 Common content types include:

 What are Webinars Used For?

-Whether live or pre-recorded, webinars can be suitable for a wide range of purposes.
-The most common type of webinar is the "educational" web seminar, where a presenter educates an audience on a field, they have expertise in.
-Other options include:
+Whether live or pre-recorded, webinars serve a wide range of purposes.
+The most common type is the educational webinar, where a presenter teaches an audience about a specialized topic.
+Other formats include:

 Many educational webinars are used as a way of capturing leads for long-term nurturing strategies, whereas product and user onboarding webinars are intended more for customer retention and support.
 Both of the above use-cases usually require a dedicated webinar software platform with in-built features to streamline the recording and sharing processes.